 Key Operational Cost Categories for a Bosnian Solar Factory

 For a 50 MW solar module production facility operating on a two-shift schedule, operational costs fall into five primary categories.
-The following estimates are tailored to the specific economic environment of Bosnia and Herzegovina.
+The estimates that follow are tailored to the economic environment of Bosnia and Herzegovina.

 1. Labor Costs

-Based on current salary benchmarks in Bosnia and Herzegovina, inclusive of social security contributions, a typical monthly cost structure looks like this:
+Based on current salary benchmarks in Bosnia and Herzegovina, including social security contributions, a typical monthly cost structure looks like this:

 2. Energy Consumption and Costs